 Discovered in 1705 by Edmond Halley, the famous comet was last seen in 1986 and is only seen once every 75 to 76 years.

 As space facts go, this is pretty impressive.
-Research by Yale University scientists suggests that a rocky planet called 55 Cancri e — which has a radius twice Earth’s, and a mass eight times greater – may have a surface made up of graphite and diamond.
-It’s 40 light years away but visible to the naked eye in the constellation of Cancer.
+Research by Yale University scientists suggests that a rocky planet called 55 Cancri e.
+It is twice the size of Earth and has a mass eight times greater.
+It may have a surface made up of graphite and diamond.
+It’s 40 light-years away but visible to the naked eye in the constellation of Cancer.

 Venus has a slow axis rotation which takes 243 Earth days to complete its day.
 The orbit of Venus around the Sun is 225 Earth days, making a year on Venus 18 days less than a day on Venus.

-The Andromeda Galaxy is approaching the Milky Way–where our solar system is–at rate of around 110 kilometres per second (68 mi/s) and eventually the two will collide to form a giant elliptical galaxy.
+The Andromeda Galaxy is approaching the Milky Way–where our solar system is–at a rate of around 110 kilometers per second (68 mi/s) and eventually the two will collide to form a giant elliptical galaxy.

-Astronomers have found a massive water vapor cloud which holds 140 trillion times the mass of water in the Earth’s oceans somewhere around 10 billion light years away – making it the largest discovery of water ever found.
+Astronomers have found a massive water vapor cloud that holds 140 trillion times the mass of water in the Earth’s oceans somewhere around 10 billion light-years away, making it the largest discovery of water ever found.